Bram05/Dodger/README.md

 3. Open the project files in codelite
 4. Compile and run the project from within codelite

-## Dependencies
+## Internal Dependencies
 This project uses:
   - Premake for creating the project files to open the code in an IDE
   - GLFW for creating a window and creating an opengl context
   - GLAD to load all the opengl functions
   - GLM for transformations
   - Stb_image for loading textures
-These are all included in the project and
+These are all included in the project and will be build automatically